Software Development

 This is the only official requirement for 15-799 Query Optimization which we transition to eventually.

-Watching lecture #00 from 15-445 @6:43 he says non-CMU students can complete all assignments using Gradescope and even hands out a code we can use if you're interested.
-There's a public discord channel too.
-The assignments are in C++ and their C++23 bootcamp is pretty good.
-BusTub assignments you have to read existing code and write features so it mimics what you'd do in open source development or a job.
+Watching lecture #00 from 15-445 @6:43 he says non-CMU students can complete all assignments using Gradescope and even hands out a code we can use which I'll try after lecture 1 when the assignment comes out.
 Majority of this lecture you can skip it's all logistics after the intro.

 Lecture 1